Technische Universität Braunschweig

 Journal Articles

 • "Fashioning Wealth: Morris & Company’s Greenery Tapestry and the Aesthetics of Abundance."
-Accepted for publication in Journal for the Study of British Cultures.
+Journal for the Study of British Cultures 30.1 (2023): 79-99.

 • "Furnishing Nature: Textile Materiality and the Victorian Home in Alfred Hayes’s The Vale of Arden and Other Poems."
 Victorian and Edwardian Interiors.
 Ed.
 Catherine Delyfer et Amélie Dochy.
-Spec. issue of Cahiers Victoriens et Édouardiens 97 (Spring 2023).
+Special issue of Cahiers Victoriens et Édouardiens 97 (Spring 2023).

 • “Forms in Motion: The Poetic Prose of Robert Macfarlane and Kathleen Jamie.”
 English 70.269 (2021): 105-126.